nomad-coe/nomad-simulations/docs/general.md

 The `Simulation` base class is composed of 4 main sub-sections:

 1. `Program`: contains all the program information, e.g., `name` of the program, `version`, etc.
-2. `ModelSystem`: contains all the system information about geometrical positions of atoms, their states, unit cells, symmetry information, etc.
+2. `ModelSystem`: contains all the system information about geometrical positions of atoms, their states, simulation cells, symmetry information, etc.
-3. `ModelMethod`: contains all the methodological information, and it is divided in two main aspects: the model Hamiltonian or approximation used in the simulation (e.g., DFT, GW, ForceFields, etc.) and the numerical settings used to compute the properties (e.g., meshes, self-consistent conditions, basis sets, etc.).
+3. `ModelMethod`: contains all the methodological information, and it is divided in two main aspects: the mathematical model or approximation used in the simulation (e.g., `DFT`, `GW`, `ForceFields`, etc.) and the numerical settings used to compute the properties (e.g., meshes, self-consistent parameters, basis sets settings, etc.).
-4. `Outputs`: contains all the output properties, as well as references to the `ModelSystem` and `ModelMethod` used to obtain such properties.
+4. `Outputs`: contains all the output properties, as well as references to the `ModelSystem` used to obtain such properties.
 It might also contain information which will populate `ModelSystem` (e.g., atomic occupations, atomic moments, crystal field energies, etc.).

 !!! note "Self-consistent steps, SinglePoint entries, and more complex workflows."
     In NOMAD, we consider the minimal unit for storing the data in the archive (i.e., an *entry*) as any calculation containing all the self-consistent steps of itself.
-This is what we call, `SinglePoint`.
+This is what we call, **`SinglePoint`**.
 Thus, we do not split each self-consistent step in its own entry in the NOMAD archive, but rather store them under the same entry in the archive.
 Any other complex calculation which combines several differentiated self-consistent calculations must be considered a **workflow** (e.g., a `GW` calculation is usually composed of 2 `SinglePoint` entries: the `DFT SinglePoint` self-consistent calculation + the `GW SinglePoint` self-consistent calculations).
 You can check the [NOMAD simulations workflow schema](https://github.com/nomad-coe/nomad-schema-plugin-simulation-workflow) for more information.

-The simplified schematics for a `Simulation` data section will then be:
+The simplified schematics for a `Simulation` data section will then be (note that the arrows here are a simple way of visually defining _inputs_ and _outputs_):

 <div class="click-zoom">
     <label>